For an FAQ about our learning products please scroll to the bottom

 What will I get if I buy the online course?

 The Introductory Course includes eight videos that take you through the process of making a set of upper armbands from start to finish.
-It also includes online support in the form of discussion forums on the course site and a private Facebook group.
+It also includes online support in the form of a private Facebook group and direct email to the artist.
 Lastly you will receive access to downloads like detailed materials lists and bonus videos.
+You will NOT get any supplies from us.
 Read more about the course here.

 How will the course material be accessed?

-The courses are being hosted by Ruzuko, a platform designed to make online students’ studies simple and inspiring.
-After your purchase you will recieve Log-in/registration info and be able to access the videos on-demand whenever you want, without expiration.
+The courses are now hosted on Vimeo via a password protected log in.
+After your purchase you will receive registration info and be able to access the videos on-demand whenever you want, without expiration.
 All you need is internet access.

 Where are the workshops held?